-As shown in the Operational Emissions table above, the proposed project would result in an increase of ROG, NOx and PM{10} emissions that would be below the applicable operational-level thresholds.
+As shown in the Operational Emissions table above, the proposed project would result in the generation of ROG, NOx and PM{10} emissions that would be below the applicable operational-level thresholds.
+Accordingly, impacts related to the cumulative emissions of criteria air pollutants for which the PCAPCD is in nonattainment status would be less than significant.

 The General Plan EIR identified a cumulative contribution to regional air quality impacts as a significant and unavoidable impact, and the City of Rocklin adopted Findings of Fact and a Statement of Overriding Considerations in recognition of this impact.
-The project does not result in a change to this finding because the site is being developed with a medium density residential land use that is equal to (from a trip generation and associated emissions standpoint) the Medium Density Residential land use that was anticipated by and analyzed within the General Plan EIR.
+The project does not result in a change to this finding because the site is being developed with a Retail Commercial land use that is the same as the Retail Commercial land use that was anticipated by and analyzed within the General Plan EIR.

 a., b. and c.
 Conflict with or obstruct implementation of the applicable air quality plan, Violate any air quality standard or contribute substantially to an existing or projected air quality violation, and Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors) - Less Than Significant Impact.
 The proposed project area is located within the Sacramento Valley Air Basin (SVAB) and is under the jurisdiction of the Placer County Air Pollution Control District (PCAPCD).
-The SVAB is designated nonattainment for the federal particulate matter 2.5 microns in diameter (PM2.5) and the State particulate matter 10 microns in diameter (PM10) standards, as well as for both the federal and State ozone standards.
+The SVAB is designated nonattainment for the federal particulate matter 2.5 microns in diameter (PM{2.5}) and the State particulate matter 10 microns in diameter (PM10) standards, as well as for both the federal and State ozone standards.
 The federal Clean Air Act requires areas designated as federal nonattainment to prepare an air quality control plan referred to as the State Implementation Plan (SIP).
 The SIP contains the strategies and control measures for states to use to attain the national ambient air quality standards (NAAQS).
 The SIP is periodically modified to reflect the latest emissions inventories, planning documents, rules, and regulations of air basins as reported by the agencies with jurisdiction over them.
 In compliance with regulations, the PCAPCD periodically prepares and updates air quality plans that provide emission reduction strategies to achieve attainment of the NAAQS, including control strategies to reduce air pollutant emissions via regulations, incentive programs, public education, and partnerships with other agencies.